We’ve experienced denial, then anger, then bargaining, and now we come to depression.

 Exploring our past is deep, powerful, work and the truth is painful to accept.

 We need to be aware of how intense these feelings are, and not try to go it alone.
 It’s important, as I’ve found out first hand, to seek out help.
 I know it sounds cliché, trust me I get it.

 What’s the alternative here?
-We stay home, secluded in our safe room, away from a cruel world who doesn’t why we feel the way we do.
+We stay home, secluded in our safe room, away from a cruel world that doesn’t understand why we feel the way we do.
 While it’s true that not everyone understands, we can’t use that as a reason to stay closed off from the world forever.